aryantiwari8736/resume-builder/readme.txt

-This is full stack resume maker made my TEAM ----> DevSAP step 1-npm install step 2-npm start
-note:
-sometimes when page does not shows response the please again open the by npm start.

-we used local storage for database .
+This is full stack resume builder app we used Node js for backend ,Database - MongoDb Atlas
+If you want to use then follow given instructions step -1 npm install stem -2 npm start